thehambeard/CinematicUnityExplorer-Owlcat/README.md

 - Wait 3 seconds before start toggler.
 - Move nodes up or down on the list.
 - Control over the tension and alpha values of the path, which are curve constants that change the resulting path created from the nodes.
 Their effect can be clearly seen when visualizing the path, as explained below.
+- Saving and loading camera paths to reuse them in different sessions.

 As a side note, the mod UI will be disabled once the path starts, to ease video recording.